 It’s a sad but unfortunate fact of life that metal rusts.
 Sometimes rust is called patina like when copper turns green after decades of exposure, but for most of us it’s just plain rust and we hate it.

-If you’re main focus is on restoring your old hardware read this supplemental post as well: How To Restore Old Hardware.
+If your main focus is on restoring your old hardware, read this supplemental post as well: How To Restore Old Hardware.

 Start With a Clean Surface

 The first thing you’ve got to do is get a clean surface by cleaning off the existing rust.
 For this, I use a couple things depending on how severe the rust is.